dak0k/dak0k/README.md

 <p></p>
 ### <div align="center">
-I am a fullstack developer  👨‍💻 from Kazakhstan.
+  <h1>I am a fullstack developer  👨‍💻 from Kazakhstan.
 I'm 17.
-I am studying in Atyrau College of Energy and Construction  to be a web technologies in the field of IT.
+I am studying in Atyrau College of Energy and Construction  to be a web technologies in the field of IT.</h1>

 </div>